PavithraBoyina2025/Restaurant/README.md

 🛠️ Technologies Used
 Angular 19.1.5 (Framework)
-Bootstrap and Css (Styling and Design)
+Bootstrap and SCSS/CSS (Styling and Design)
 Angular Routing (Navigation)
 Typescript